 Soft-IP9000, for synthesizable IP based on an RTL implementation, was created to extend TSMC9000 to cover Soft-IP.
 Based on the Soft-IP9000 requirements, two soft-IP quality assessments are done which include RTL code and physical implementation, and soft IP are monitored in volume production as well.

 The purpose of TSMC9000 IP Tag Specification, an enhancement of VSIA's IP Tag Specification, is to offer better IP tracking records and enough information from customers' tape-out database.
-The IP tacking record is used for IP usage analysis to assist in planning future IP roadmap for next generation.
+The IP tracking record is used for IP usage analysis to assist in planning future IP roadmap for next generation.
 The volume production record of IP usage summary is posted on TSMC-Online for customers' reference in IP selection.
 The TSMC9000 IP Tag Specification is long-time proven in wafer production and tracking.
 As an effort to continuously extend its OIP ecosystem to enable more innovation, TSMC enables open access to its TSMC9000 IP Tag Specification.
-Click the link or icon to download the Specification

 Upon request, TSMC may provide the TSMC9000 IP Tag Utility to IP vendors for facilitating IP tagging tasks.
 Click the link to request the Utilities.

 TSMC9000 IP Tag Utility